 Tip 1: "Curly hair should be washed in cool water."

 If you wash your hair with cool water, you're missing out on softer, shinier, more hydrated, cleaner, healthier 4C hair.
 In other words, everything.

 Hot water has more energy, it penetrates the strand better, which means you get more moisture and more flexibility.
 Micelles, the surfactant molecules that cleanse in shampoo and condition in conditioner, tend to perform better in warmer water, too.
 Hotter water is also better at melting oils, and removing product residue and other similar buildup from your hair and scalp.

 There's no need to go overboard, though; excessively hot water is damaging to your scalp and drying to your hair.
 But you can safely turn up the temperature to the hotter side of warm, and skip the chance of that mystical ice cold water rinse-induced shine, that never worked on your 4C hair, anyway.

 Tip 2: "Leave in some of your conditioner."

 4c has very little free space, which means leaving in conditioner is usually a no-no. Picture strands that are full to the brim internally, plus a clogged surface, and you'll see why conditioner left in tends to mean stiffer, less cooperative hair.

 Never leave in conditioner on 4C hair.
 If your conditioner is strong enough, you won't need to.

-If you're using a strong conditioner like atrActiva Multivitamin Treatment, there's no need to leave in conditioner.
+If you use a strong deep conditioner, there's no need to leave in a conditioner.